 The next figure shows the pollen concentrations of grasses in hourly values between July 10 and July 16, 2021.
 The figure shows the course and the daily maximum and minimum values of the pollen concentration in the within the measured time period.

 What solution does Swisens offer for automatic pollen monitoring?

 In short, we offer a complete solution for automatic pollen monitoring.
 By this we mean the combination of hardware, software and services to make the implementation of automatic pollen monitoring as easy as possible for our customers.
 Therefore the SwisensEcosystem Pollen Monitoring was developed, which enables us to offer a measurement system, user-friendly software and related services for data management and maintenance.
-We offer our customers as a partner assistance in the integration, setup and operation of automatic pollen monitoring – whether for a single measuring station or a large-scale network.
+As a partner, we offer our customers assistance in the integration, setup and operation of automatic pollen monitoring – whether for a single measuring station or a large-scale network.